juniortarcisio/TarkOrm/README.md

 # TarkOrm.NET
-It's a Prototype of a simple micro ORM system inspired in Dapper, I'm slowly developing some ideas by myself.
+It's a Prototype of a simple micro ORM system inspired in Dapper, I'm slowly developing some ideas by myself, anyone who'd like to contribute is welcome to share your own ideas, fork or pull a suggestion/fix/implementation/etc.

 My meta is to make something more interesting than Dapper, since I think that some dapper interfaces doesn't sound natural or doesn't sound so natural as a repository.